GluuFederation/docs-ce-prod/3.1.1/source/index.md

 If you have an existing identity management platform, or have written your own identity management tool(s), you can send identity data to the Gluu Server using the [SCIM protocol](./user-management/scim2.md).

 !!!
 Note
-    If you are looking for a good open source IDM and governance platform, we recommend checking out [Evolveum Midpoint](https://evolveum.com/midpoint/).
+    If you are looking for an open source IDM and governance platform, we recommend checking out [Evolveum Midpoint](https://evolveum.com/midpoint/).

 ##  SSO Integrations
 The Gluu Server acts as an identity provider (IDP) in single sign-on workflows.
 Users from web and mobile applications are redirected to Gluu for "sign-on", and when successful, are redirected back to applications with claims (or attributes) about themselves.